david-lauria/NHL/README.md

  This project is done using Typescript.
 Included is how to install typescript if not installed and how to setup the dependencies if they are not working from the files I provided.

 ### Install TypeScript

+In the the project directory

 Install nvm  `https://github.com/coreybutler/nvm-windows`

 In command line:
 Install latest version of node and npm `nvm install latest`

+While running command line as administrator run

 `nvm use 17.4.0`